ietf-wg-cellar/ebml-specification/specification.markdown

 Element Data Type:   Master-element

     Endianness:     None
-    Length:         A Master-element may use any length (included zero) up to the maximum Element Data Size value permitted.
+    Length:         A Master-element may declare any length (included zero) up to the maximum Element Data Size value permitted.
 The Master-element may also use an unknown length.
 See the section on Element Data Size for rules that apply to